demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 >The message was successfully pinned.

 ### Known Limitations
-- When Safe Mode is enabled, there are no pagination calls made to Slack.
-This is to avoid rate limiting which can occur in workspaces where there are excessive amounts of channels or users.
-If a command worked for you prior to version 2.3.0, please try disabling the Safe Mode parameter.
 - All commands which use `channel` as a parameter, it is now advised to use `channel-id` using the channel ID found in the incident's context under the `Slack.Channels.ID` value.
 Using `channel-id` as opposed to `channel` will improve the performance of the integration.
 - SlackV3 mirrors incidents by listening to messages being sent in channels the bot has been added to.
 Because of this, you may have some users in Slack who are not users in XSOAR.
 This will occasionally cause the module